-My point here is to be more aware of our feelings and pay attention to our words.
+My point here is to be more aware of your feelings and pay attention to your words.
 Words can hurt or help build healthy relationships.

 A child may come to school and push another child or a teen around bullying them.
 Another may emotionally humiliate another student, not because that person has done anything to them, but because of a feeling of helplessness or a misunderstood internal conflict, or an unacknowledged hurt feeling.

-Bad behavior doesn't make you a bad person.
+Unloving behavior doesn't make a person bad.
 It makes you human.
 And unkind actions usually point to a need for self-care and self-compassion.

 Related reading: "Empathy and the Empathetic Apology: the New, Improved 'I am Sorry'"

-In all personal growth and in every relationship, the key to loving our self and each other is becoming aware of the roots of our actions.
+In all personal growth and in every relationship, the key to loving ourselves and each other is becoming aware of the roots of our actions.

-Until we are aware of the cause of our actions and the beliefs that fuel them, we will continue to emotionally react and dump on others inadvertently.
+Until we are aware of the cause of our actions and the beliefs that fuel them, we will continue to lash out, emotionally react, and dump on others inadvertently.
 Emotional intelligence and self-awareness are necessary to improve communication.